 Our Council

-Members of the College Council are actively involved in determining the rules that govern the profession.
+Members of Council are actively involved in determining the rules that govern the profession.
 When developing new policies or initiatives, the College consults widely and asks for input from a variety stakeholders.
 Registrants in particular are asked to provide information, opinions, and feedback.
 The College ensures that not only is input sought, but that results are shared and improvements are implemented.

 Current Council Members